hophiphip/bruh/README.md

 docker-compose exec app php artisan search:reindex
 ```

+Go to `localhost:8000/offers` and try searching for offers.

 ---
 **NOTE**    `Docker` memory cap might be exceeded because of `Elasticsearch`.
 Can be fixed with this: